 You can take an anonymous Mental Health Online Screening, and explore whether counseling might be a good option.
 Take a screening and bring it to a counselor to talk over your results.

-Group therapy and support groups are great for students to break through the isolation and get support from fellow students who understand.
+Group therapy and peer support groups are great for students to break through the isolation and get support from fellow students who understand.
 Do you want to experience a space where you can share your concerns and feel you are not alone with them?
-We typically run 4-5 groups per semester and students make a commitment to attend and uphold one another’s privacy and confidentiality.
+We typically offer 4-5 groups per semester and students make a commitment to attend and uphold one another’s privacy and confidentiality.
 Please reach out to the listed contact person if you have interest or questions about a particular group.
 Check out Groups and Workshops for up-to-date information.
 Student requests have helped shape the development of these offerings.
 Requests or questions about groups or workshops can be directed to Jan Park, Assistant Director of Group & Outreach Activities at email@example.com.

 In the first appointment, we will meet to determine a plan with you about how to best address your needs and goals.
 We offer assistance for students who need help sorting out what is getting in the way of feeling and being their best, whether that is due to anxiety, depression, relationship issues, trauma, an eating disorder or substance misuse problem, or other challenges they may be facing.

 We work with students who are ready to understand themselves in a new way, develop personal insight, and make active changes in their lives in order to feel better.
 Sometimes this can happen quickly and sometimes longer-term help is needed.
-Students will fill out intake paperwork prior to their first telehealth appointment and then update it each academic year of receiving services.
+Students will fill out intake paperwork prior to their first appointment and then update it each academic year of receiving services.

 Whatever your needs, feel free to talk with one of us.
 We recommend you read our staff bios to see if anyone might seem like a good fit for you but know that we all have the expertise of listening to many student’s experiences over the years and have a wealth of knowledge to use in helping you.